Western use of the swastika in the early 20th century: Swastika tiles

 Other Catholic Cathedrals that include swastika tiles among their decorations include: Saint Joseph Cathedral, Wheeling, West Virginia, a Romanesque design by architect Edward J. Weber of Pittsburgh, completed in 1925; St. Colman's Cathedral, built between 1868 and 1925 overlooking the port city of Cobh Ireland.
 Christ Church Cathedral, New Zealand, constructed in the 1880s.
 The Cathedral of Tampico, Tamaulipas, completed in the late 19th century with additional remodelling.
 A tile floor at Hereford Cathedral in England is laid out in a swastika like pattern with arms pointed to the right.
 The floor at Amiens Cathedral in France features a right-facing swastika pattern with shortened arms, similar to the St. Cloud tiles.
 A popular tourist destination, Amiens is protected as a UNESCO World Heritage Site.

 The Plummer House in Rochester, Minnesota includes swastika tiles.
 The five-story home was constructed beginning in 1917 by Dr. Henry Plummer, a prominent figure in the history of the Mayo Clinic.
 The home was designed by Thomas Ellerbe, a second generation architect whose firm is now known as Ellerbe Becket.
 It has been listed on the National Register of Historic Places since 1975.

 In 2008, school officials decided not to remove swastika floor tiles with left-facing arms from a Duluth, Minnesota elementary school built in 1929.
 A member of the city's Native American Commission noted that the nine tiles at the school entrances have roots in Native American symbolism.
 "It has absolutely nothing to do with the Nazi symbolism."

 St. Columba's Catholic Church in Johnstown, Pennsylvania, was designed by Pittsburg architect John T. Cornes and completed in 1914 as a territorial church for English speaking immigrants.
 Various forms of the cross are represented in the sanctuary's mosaic floor, including swastika designs.
 A local art enthusiast notes "People don't realise that the swastika was not always a sign of hatred and horror; it originally symbolised good lock and fortune".

 Swastika floor tiles were removed from the St. Lawrence Catholic Church in Lafayette, Indiana in March 1996, after they were discovered during renovation of the church entrance.
 The church was built in the early 1920s.

 The Arizona Department of Agriculture building in Phoenix, Arizona, built in 1930, features swastika tiles in a pattern near its roofline.

-The School of Public Health-Bloomington Building at Indiana University contains decorative Native American-inspired swastika tilework on the walls of the foyer and stairwells on the southeast side of the building.
+The School of Public Health-Bloomington Building at Indiana University featured decorative Native American-inspired swastika tilework on the walls of the foyer and stairwells on the southeast side of the building.
 In response to a complaint about the tiles, "The president of the university sent a letter to the student, which explained the history of the symbol and the context in which it was placed in the School of Public Health-Bloomington (formerly HPER) building when it was built in 1917, prior to use of the symbol by the Nazis.
 The student appreciated the response".
-In November 2013, a new appeal to remove the symbols appeared in the University's student paper.
+In November 2013, a new appeal to remove the symbols appeared in the university's student paper.
+The tiles were removed in July, 2019.